MeiyiChen1/Last-table-frontend/README.md

    ```
 3. Viewing the app

-Best Viewing experience: Download the expoGO app and scan the QR code in the terminal.
+Best Viewing experience: Download the expoGO app and scan the QR code in the terminal

 Or

-Press W to view in web browser.
+Quick view: Press W to view in web browser.